mattmkim/PPI-filtering/README.md

 ## Machine Learning Approach

 The naive approach to the filtering problem had some success, but ultimately could not serve as a comprehensive solution - there were false positive atoms that were in contact with true positive atoms, which the aforementioned filter could not filter out.
+Data for five proteins were processed into a Pandas dataframe and was used to train and test a neural network created using the Pytorch framework.

+### Features

+adsf